Setting up the Epson P5000 printer

 Setting up, ink configuration and software for the 17″/A2 P5000 printer

-Keith Cooper is currently testing the Epson SureColor P5000 printer for one of his in-depth reviews.
+Keith Cooper is currently testing the Epson SureColor P5000 printer for his in-depth P5000 review.

 As part of this we received a brand new P5000 from Epson UK – This initial article cover all the initial setup activity and configuration you’ll need to get the printer up and running.